We Live in COMMUNITY (Acts 2:42)

 - Philippians 2:1-2:”Therefore if there is any consolation in Christ, if any comfort of love, if any fellowship of the Spirit, if any affection and mercy, fulfill my joy by being like-minded, having the same love, being of one accord, of one mind.”

 - At Resurrection Presbyterian Church we patiently and prayerfully pursue unity of mind in our doctrinal and practice.
-Our church is committed to the Westminster Standards, the Reformed Faith, family integrated worship, a covenantal view of Scripture, weekly celebration of the Lord’s Supper and baptism (as the Lord allows), and biblical Presbyterian government.
-But, as a people, we are also committed to Christian education for our children, complementation family structure, Christian moderation in our deportment and our thoughts life, and “Titus 2” accountability.
+Our church is committed to confessional Christianity, to the Westminster Standards, the Reformed Faith, family integrated worship, a covenantal view of Scripture, weekly celebration of the Lord’s Supper and baptism (as the Lord allows), and biblical Presbyterian church government.
+But, as a people, we are also committed to providing Christian education for our children; to practicing ‘gendered piety’ by promoting and equipping men for Christ-like, purposeful, and humble leadership within their homes and in the church, and also by encouraging and equipping our sisters in Christ (whether married or single) for blessed and joyful service within their homes and in the church.
+We are also committed to maintaining humble, holy, and happy modesty and moderation in our conduct for the sake of Christ’s name and the edification of our brethren in Christ.

 - Note – this does not mean that we need to agree on every aspect of the Christian life.
 This is impossible this side of Heaven.
 Thus, as we have received grace from our Lord in our salvation, so we believe it is vital for us to be gracious with one another (Romans 14:1-15:7; 1 Corinthians 8).
 As the Puritan preacher Richard Baxter said, “In necessary things, unity; in doubtful things, liberty; in all things, charity.”